rjmcbain/express-views-lesson/readme.md

 app.set('view engine', 'ejs');
 ```

 Let's look at a few things going on here: `path` is a core Node module dealing with paths.
 In our example, we've added the [path.join()](https://nodejs.org/api/path.html#path_path_join_path1_path2) method.
 For us, this normalizes all the arguments into a path string which will help when we use the `__dirname` global variable and a file or folder.
-After adding this, our Node app's view folder will look like:  `/Users/your_username/your_projects_folder/app/views`
+After adding this, our Node app's view folder will look like:  `app/views`

-It won't check for an existing path but it will transform the path string.

-The second app.set() tells Express to use the ejs templating engine.
-This allows you to embed JavaScript to work with data with conditionals in your views.
-For example, choosing not to render partials if a user is already logged in.
-The file path to your view files now will be `.ejs`
+The second `app.set()` tells Express to use the ejs templating engine.
+This allows you to embed JavaScript to work with data (especially with conditionals and loops) in your views.
+For example, we can choose not to render partials if a user is already logged in.
+The file path to your view files now will end in `.ejs`

 The middle line requires the `ejs` module in our app for files it encounters with the `.ejs` file extension.
+More specifically, it requires the `renderFile` method we used earlier.

 Since we're ready to use `.ejs` now, let's set up our file structure to make sure our application can call the files properly.
 Create the following folder structure: